agent18/agent18.github.io/_posts/2018-10-25-Deliberate-Practice-case-study.markdown

 > or business-related activities, or heavily physical, such as sports;
 > and it isn’t much fun.

-All this theory is great but we know:
+All this theory is great but...

 > All theory and no actual practice makes STM's and Agent's dull boys